doamatto/mallow-theme/README.md

 Mallow is a simple one-pager theme that puts emphesis on simplicty and speed.

+**Why I highly suggest you don't use Mallow**

+You might think "Why would you, the person who made Mallow, tell me not to use Mallow?"
+It's actually really simple.
+I made this theme but designed it in a way that would make it horrible for anyone.
+I've spent about 2 months now trying different designs to get a mobile sidebar working (with and without JavaScript), but all of them go away from the main design of Mallow.
+For that reason, for anyone cares about mobile users and their ability to use the site, I cannot recommend you to use my theme.
+However, I can recommend the more mobile-friendly Jekyll theme I've made, [Nano](https://github.com/doamatto/nano); it's similar to Mallow and I personally use it as I don't think anything beats it (that I've released as a template, that is).

 ## Installation

 Installing Mallow is simple.
 Start by downloading the latest version of Mallow [via the releases page](https://github.com/doamatto/mallow-theme/releases/latest).
 Afterwards, using Gem, install bundler (`gem install bundler`).
 Then, run `bundle install` to install everything you need for Mallow to work properly.
 You're now ready to configure your installation and deploy wherever.